 “($26.5 trillion x 40%) ÷ 1 billion oz. of gold = $10,000 per ounce.”

-$26.5 trillion is “M1”, the total money supply.
-I don’t know where he gets that — the US M1 is about $3.5 trillion, so $26.5 trillion is probably about right, though M1 only counts actual paper (and coin) currency and “demand deposits” (checking accounts, pretty much) so it excludes a vast amount of what most people would consider “money” (CDs, money market accounts, etc., probably totaling about 3-4X that amount).
+$26.5 trillion is what Rickards things “Global M1” is, the total money supply.
+I don’t know where he gets that — the US M1 is, as reported by the Fed, about $3.7 trillion, and I’ve seen “global money supply” numbers that range from $20-40 trillion, though that only counts actual paper (and coin) currency and “demand deposits” (checking accounts, pretty much) so it excludes a vast amount of what most people would consider “money” (CDs, money market accounts, etc., probably totaling about 3-4X that amount).
+More broadly, the total value of all the money plus non-physical deposits and money market accounts and similar cash equivalents is probably in the $80-100 trillion neighborhood.

 Rickards is arguing that gold is critical and is the only “real” money… but he also says that arbitrarily increasing the gold price by more than 600% and fixing the gold price won’t cause deflation or inflation?
 If gold is going to go up, then the value of the dollar has to go down… right?
 There have to be two sides to the equation.